Aioewa/Aioewa/ideas/checklist.md

 - [ ] Addon that adds a option to right click on webpages (or makes a new options popup) where you can use many different options.
 - [x] Let's you add places where you can shift+7 to go to the search
 - [ ] Scratch 4.0
+- [ ] Addon that adds the ability to add css to the website.
+You write it in the extension and it automatically gets changed, and added to the website.

 ## Community
 <!-- - [x] [Organize the discord server better](https://aioewa.stio.studio/discord) -->